MLZ is a cooperation between:

 Specifications of the MBE system

-• Sources: 6 effusion cells, 2 e-guns (each has 4 crucibles), oxygen plasma source
+• Evaporation sources: 6 effusion cells, 2 electron guns (each with 4 crucibles), plasma source for atomic oxygen or nitrogen

 • Growth control via quartz micro balances and RHEED (Reflection High Energy Electron Diffraction).

-• Substrate manipulator: heating up to 1000°C, sample size up to 2” diameter, and 20 mm x 20 mm, standard is 10 mm x 10 mm, rotation around the sample normal.
+• Substrate manipulator: heating up to 1000°C, optional rotation around the sample normal, sample size maximum 2” diameter or 20 mm x 20 mm, standard is 10 mm x 10 mm, various other options are available, please contact the instrument scientist.

 Proposal/Application procedure